kaviyaav/Fraud-detection-XGBoost/README.md

 ## Results

 Model performance is evaluated using a confusion matrix and classification report, providing insights into precision, recall, and overall fraud detection effectiveness.
+Please find the results attached.

 ## Authors